hj5230/LocalSearch/README.md

 - Allows printing of all results at once with flag `-a` (save to file with `>`)
 - Allows ignore with patterns like `*/` `**/`
 - When contextLines is `-1`, print entire file

+### Performance to be improved

+- Use multiple goroutine when directory have way too many chilren

 ### Documentation to be written